kulshekhar/ts-jest/docs/user/config/diagnostics.md

 ### Disabling/enabling

-By default all diagnostic are enabled.
+By default all diagnostics are enabled.
 This is the same as setting the `diagnostics` option to `true`.
 To disable all diagnostics, set `diagnostics` to `false` (you might experience slightly better performance as well, especially if you disabled Jest cache).

 ### Advanced configuration